 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-There were no such guarantees outstanding at March 31, 2016.
-On March 24, 2015, the Company entered into a standby letter of credit on behalf of Red Apple Stores Inc. in the amount of \$5,250,000, which was undrawn at March 31, 2015, and expired on December 31, 2015.
+There were no such guarantees outstanding at September 30, 2016 and December 31, 2015.
 In addition, from time to time, the Company may provide for a commitment to a portfolio company for investment in an existing or new security.
-At March 31, 2016 and December 31, 2015, the Company was obligated to existing portfolio companies for unfunded commitments of \$10.3 million and \$13.1 million, respectively.
+At September 30, 2016 and December 31, 2015, the Company was obligated to existing portfolio companies for unfunded commitments of \$67.0 million and \$13.1 million, respectively.
+Of the \$67.0 million total unfunded commitments at September 30, 2016, \$62.7 million was on our aggregate \$85.0 million equity commitment made during the quarter to BCIC Senior Loan Partners, LLC, a newly formed joint venture.
+(See Note 5) We maintain sufficient cash on hand and available borrowings to fund such unfunded commitments should the need arise.